erikgraa/azure-local-endpoints/README.md

 # Azure Local Endpoints Codified as JSON

-This PowerShell script enumerates the list of required firewall endpoints/URLs for Azure Local and codifies it as JSON.
+This PowerShell script enumerates the list of required firewall endpoints/URLs for Azure Local - for regions and OEM hardware vendors - and codifies it as JSON.
 Everything is retrieved from Microsoft documentation.

 ## 🚀 Features